stuartlynne/startlist/README.md

 # startlist
 # Thu Sep 26 03:58:26 PM PDT 2024

+*startlist* is a Python script to generate an HTML interactive start list for races created in *RaceDB*.

+This script is self-contained, all processing is done client side making it possible to host the file on a *Static Website.*

-Generation of traditional paper start lists is time-consuming and difficult at events.
+The rationale behind this is that generation of traditional paper start lists is time-consuming and difficult at events.
 Everyone has a cell phone capable of displaying a web page.

-This script generates an HTML start list for a competition in *RaceDB*.

-This is suitable for placing on a static website accessible at the competition.

 E.g. This is an S3 bucket configured as a static website: